ZupIT/beagle-docs/content/en/android/customization/action/simple-action.md

 ---
-title: Simple Custom Action
+title: Simple Action
 weight: 104
-description: Creating and executing a custom action
+description: Creating and running a custom action
 ---

-**Topics Covered:**
+**Topics covered:**

- - What is an Action
+- What is a custom action
- - How to create an Action
+- How to create a custom action
- - How to register an Action
+- How to Register a Custom Action
- - How to use an Action
+- How to use a custom action

 **Requirements:**

- - A project with Beagle configured
+- A project with Beagle Configured (FRONT and BACKEND)

- ## What is?
+## What is a custom action?

- On Beagle, an action deals with behaviors \(functions\), that are performed in your application when an event is triggered.
-These actions can be a Beagle's default or customized by you.
+A custom action is an action with a specific behavior created by the developer.
+Beagle has a number of default actions, however, there may be a situation that requires A new functionality, such as opening a camera interface on a cell phone.

+If you want to know more about Default Beagle actions you can check the session with the [**action-types.**]({{<ref path="/api/actions/overview#action-types" lang="en">}}).

-## How to create an action
+## How to create a custom action

-To create your custom action, follow the next steps:
+To create a custom action you need to:

 Step 1.
-Create an annotated class with `@RegisterAction` that implements an `Action` interface;
+Create a class annotated with `@RegisterAction`, and implement the `Action` interface, in your application FRONTEND and BACKEND enviroments;
 Step 2.
-Put the action name by annotation parameter to avoid problems with Proguard;
+Set the action name by annotation parameter to avoid possible problems with Proguard and make sure that the action has the same name in the BACKEND and FRONTEND;
 Step 3.
-After that, the interface will request to implement the `execute` method;
+After that, the interface will ask for the `execute` method to be implemented (only in FRONTEND);
-Step 4.
-Now, declare the `action` result.

-The `value` attribute is a parameter example that can be declared in this class constructor.
+The `value` attribute is an example of a parameter that can be declared in the Action class constructor, you can set as many as you need.
-The following example shows an action with **Toast** receiving a text with a parameter:
+The following example shows a custom action that will execute a **Toast** receiving a text as the `value` parameter:

+### Class that represents an action in FRONTEND (Android)

 ```kotlin
 @RegisterAction("customActionAndroid")